Every organisation, no matter how large or small, ultimately depends on its reputation for survival and success.

-Public relations is about reputation - the result of what you do, what you say and what others say about you.
+Public Relations is about reputation - the result of what you do, what you say and what others say about you.

-Public relations is the discipline that looks after an organisation's reputation.
-Its aim is to win understanding and support, and influence opinion and behaviour.
-It establishes and maintains goodwill and mutual understanding between an organisation and its publics.
+Public Relations is the discipline which looks after reputation, with the aim of earning understanding and support and influencing opinion and behaviour.
+It is the planned and sustained effort to establish and maintain goodwill and mutual understanding between an organisation and its publics.